Popular Subject Areas

 - The courses below reflect the most current list of courses released by the host university.
 Language courses can be found at the bottom of the course list.
 Courses and contact hours are subject to change.
 Requests for sample syllabi can be made to the Colombia Program Manager.

 - Course Credit

 - According to ISA policy, students must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.
 Credit transfer is ultimately determined by the student’s home university.

-- The transcript from the Universidad del Norte will reflect credits for each course listed below.
-The contact hours for each course will not be reflected on the transcript, but are listed below to assist with credit transfer.
+- The transcript from the Universidad del Norte will reflect credits and contact hours for each course listed below.
 Please be in touch with your home university regarding credit transfer for this program.